davidstosik/davidstosik.github.io/src/_posts/2024-01-14-du-pain-du-vin-du-boursin.md

 ---

-This was the opportunity for me to explain to Yuko Boursin's slogan: _Du pain, du vin, du Boursin_, which rhymes and means "Some bread, some wine, some Boursin".
+This was the opportunity for me to explain Boursin's slogan to Yuko: _Du pain, du vin, du Boursin_, which rhymes and means "Some bread, some wine, some Boursin".
 Boursin came up with it in 1972, and I would say that it is almost a part of France's modern culture.
 We had another cracker watching some of Boursin's old ads.
 Nostalgic to me, and I'm sure a bit puzzling to Yuko.

 <p class="flex-centered">